Last Energy

 What type of reactor does Last Energy use?

-Last Energy's reactor technology is a scaled-down one-loop pressurized water reactor (PWR), the same reactor technology found in over 300 operating power plants around the world.
+Last Energy's reactor technology is a scaled-down four-loop pressurized water reactor (PWR), the same reactor technology found in over 300 operating power plants around the world.
 To ensure operational performance and minimize delivery and operating delays, Last Energy specifically avoids introducing new fuel types, reactor physics, or material science.

 What does it mean to be “fully modular”?

-The PWR-20 is fully modular, designed for factory fabrication, road transport, and quick assembly on-site, much like a lego-kit.
+The PWR-20 is fully modular, designed for factory fabrication, road transport, and quick assembly on-site, much like a LEGO kit.
 The power plant is made of dozens of standardized modules, where equipment is skid-mounted and outfitted with a set of quick assembly mechanical, structural, and electrical connectors.
 Factory manufacturing ensures quality control and eliminates in-field construction delays.
 This modular approach enables the use of standard transportation and assembly methods, ultimately reducing on-site assembly time, and expediting installation and delivery.

 What is the PWR-20’s capacity factor?